tommyokoyo/MpesaSimulatorDemo/README.md

 This project is a **replica of the M-Pesa Daraja APIs** but designed to run in an **offline environment**.
 It serves as a learning tool to understand how **microservices communicate** with each other and provides a local, offline version of the M-Pesa Daraja APIs for **testing purposes**.

 ### Key Features:
-- Offline M-Pesa API simulator for local testing
+- **Offline M-Pesa API simulator** for local testing
 - **Microservice architecture** with two queues:
     - **Transaction Queue**: Handles incoming transactions.
-    - **Dispatch Queue**: Sends callbacks for transaction responses.
+    - **Callback Queue**: Sends callbacks for transaction responses.
-- **RabbitMQ** is used to manage and run the queues, simulating real-world transaction workflows.
+- **BlockingQueue** is used to manage and run the queues, simulating real-world transaction workflows.

 This application helps you to:
-- Learn microservice communication patterns.
+- Learn microservice communication patterns (when Included with the C2B service api).
 - Simulate **M-Pesa Daraja API** interactions in your local environment.
 - Test API integrations without requiring access to the actual M-Pesa API.